jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) all income in respect of financial arrangements that is trustee income or beneficiary income under the trust rules is disregarded, as is the value of all such financial arrangements producing such income; and
   (b) no person who holds such financial arrangements is a cash basis holder in relation to such financial arrangements.
 (8) Subsection (7) does not apply to financial arrangements held on a bare trust, or to income in respect of such financial arrangements, and the financial arrangements held and the income derived by the trustees is treated as being held or, as the case may be, derived by a beneficiary of the trust to the extent of the beneficiary’s share of the beneficial interest in the financial arrangement.
-(9) Where a deceased person was at the time of his or her death a cash basis holder,— and for the purposes of subsections (4) and (5), any trustee of an estate who is a cash basis holder under this subsection is deemed to be the same person as the deceased cash basis holder.
+(9) Where a deceased person was at the time of his or her death a cash basis holder,—and for the purposes of subsections (4) and (5), any trustee of an estate who is a cash basis holder under this subsection is deemed to be the same person as the deceased cash basis holder.
   (a) nothing in subsection (7) or in any requirement under this section that a cash basis holder be a natural person, in respect of the income year in which the death occurred and in each of the 4 immediately succeeding income years, applies to prevent the trustee of the estate of the deceased person from being a cash basis holder for the purposes of this Act in respect of financial arrangements issued or held by the estate, where the estate would otherwise qualify as a cash basis holder under this section; but
   (b) if at any time during those income years the estate ceases to so otherwise qualify as a cash basis holder, it does not again qualify to become a cash basis holder by operation of paragraph (a);—
 (10)

 ### EZ 38 Income and expenditure where financial arrangement redeemed or disposed of
-(1) Subject to subsection (2), where, in relation to any person, a financial arrangement matures or is remitted (other than by way of being written off as a bad debt), sold, or otherwise transferred by the person in any income year, the amount of the base price adjustment in relation to that income year, that person, and that financial arrangement is an amount calculated in accordance with the following formula: a − (b + c) where— ais,— in relation to the financial arrangement bis the acquisition price of the financial arrangement in relation to the person cis,—
+(1) Subject to subsection (2), where, in relation to any person, a financial arrangement matures or is remitted (other than by way of being written off as a bad debt), sold, or otherwise transferred by the person in any income year, the amount of the base price adjustment in relation to that income year, that person, and that financial arrangement is an amount calculated in accordance with the following formula:a − (b + c)where—ais,—in relation to the financial arrangementbis the acquisition price of the financial arrangement in relation to the personcis,—
   (i) in the case of a holder, the sum of—
     (A) the amount of all consideration that has been paid, and all further consideration that has or will become payable, to the person; and
     (B) any amounts that have been remitted by the person and that are not included in subsubparagraph (A):